alkber/GitBuildNumberGenerator/README.md

 frequently, it may cause git issues during commit and merge.Further to avoid git issues ignore the *class files.

-Does it make sense to git ignore VersionInfo.java ?
+Does it make sense to gitignore VersionInfo.java ?
 -------------------------------------------------------------

 Yes, tool autogenerate your versionInfo.java when ever you build and what ever